cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 ### How much do building permits cost?

-The cost for permitting an interior remodeling project starts at $200, and goes up depending on your project's specific needs.
+The cost for permitting an interior remodeling project starts at $200 and goes up depending on your project's specific needs.
 This includes the plan review, the permit itself, your inspections, and fees.

 There will be additional charges if your project requires a trade permit, like an electrical or plumbing permit, if you are building near a tree, or if your home is in a historic neighborhood.
 Your reviewer can explain the costs during your in-person consultation.

 ### Make sure you can get a permit

-If your property currently has an [open or expired permit](/residential-toolkit/can-i-get-a-permit/), you may not be able to get a new permit right away.
-You may also not be able to get a permit if you are expanding your home's footprint and have reached the maximum amount of impervious coverage.
-If this is the case, you will need to reconsider your project’s design.
+You may not be able to get a new permit right away if your property currently has an open or expired permit.
+You may also be unable to get a permit if you have already reached the maximum amount of impervious coverage on your property.
+If this happens, reconsider your deck materials or design.

 ---

 ## You may need to hire a licensed professional

-Depending on the specific plans for your remodeling project, you may need to hire a licensed professional such as an engineer, architect, or surveyor to complete certain parts of the application.
+Depending on the specific plans for your interior remodel, you may need to hire a licensed professional such as an engineer, architect or surveyor to help you complete certain parts of the application.

-During your consultation, find out which materials will need to be prepared by a licensed professional in the Apply section of your application.&nbsp;
+You can find out which parts of your application may need to be prepared by a licensed professional by reading the Apply section or by asking the reviewer during a consultation.

 ### What if I want to hire a contractor?

-Contractors are required to get permits for their work and are responsible for getting any needed permits.
-It’s important that you hire and work with a licensed contractor who will make sure this is done properly.
+Contractors are required to get permits for their work.
+They are responsible for getting any necessary permits as long as they have your written authorization.
+If you want to hire a contractor, make sure they have a license and can get the project done properly.

 [Check out our tips for selecting a contractor](http://www.austintexas.gov/page/how-select-contractor).